A semicircle is formed when a lining passing through the centre touches the two ends on the circle.

 Semi Circle Shape

-When a circle is cut in half or when the circumference of a circle is divided by 2, we get Semicircle shape.
+When a circle is cut into two halves or when the circumference of a circle is divided by 2, we get Semicircular shape.

 Since semicircle is half that of a circle, hence the area will be half that of a circle.